missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 > #### Hint
 > Remember that your code can see the `GRID` variable, so you don't need to pass any parameters.
 Also, watch out for spaces in the output.
 Look at the example above carefully!

+### Challenge #4
+Awesome job!
+Other lighthouse operators are jealous of your grid.
+Just to show off, let's write a new function for the system which will count up how many cells total there are.
+Given the code you just wrote, this should be pretty easy.

+Write a new function called `totalCells()` which will return the total number of cells in your grid.
+For this grid, it should return `100`, but again make sure that is a calculated value and not just a number you type in for your function to return.
+We want to make all the other lighthouse operators jealous.

+> #### Hint
+> Don't forget that you can access the grid up above at the Show Grid and Show Grid Code link.
+Your code can access the `GRID` variable.
+Make sure you code is using `return`, not `console.log`.